 This virtual fall forum is eligible for 3 CE/CME credits.
+Please note, however, that the on-demand version is not eligible for NBCC credit.

 Joy is the founder and executive director of 2020 Mom.
 The mission of 2020 Mom is to close gaps in maternal mental health care, with a specific aim of ensuring all women are screened for maternal mental health disorders by their obstetric providers and offered a range of easy-to-access prevention and treatment options.